MichaelvonSiebenthal/MasterThesis/airline/readme.md

 5. Node2Vec.ipynb is the script used for the Node2Vec results.

 6. Simulation.ipynb is used for running the GraphSage robustness simulations.

+7. sage.py contains the script/package for using sum-pooling for the GraphSage model.
+The script is based on the source code of the dgl package for GraphSage.
+    The only modification includes adjusting max-pooling to sum-pooling.
+The script must be imported into the main_script.ipynb to use sum-pooling.